Skip to main content

 Myth: Male identified individuals cannot be assaulted

 Fact: Men can be survivors of interpersonal violence and assault.
-It is estimated that 1 in 33 men are sexually assaulted while in college.
+It is estimated that 1 in 33 men are sexually assaulted in their lifetime.

 Myth: False reporting of rape is common